 This is ideal conditions, and can be used on any video/audio conference call software, if you take it on a computer.

-- Plug-in your smartphone with Ava to your computer, with the Pocket Kit.
+- Plug-in your smartphone with Ava to your computer, with the audio adapter cable.

 - Open Ava and press Start Captioning.